Did you know that you can skip your tax season panic attack and learn how to avoid paying taxes on your 1099s?

 There are some other common types of forms that are used to report other sources of income.
 Interest gets reported on Form 1099-INT, dividends on 1099-DIV, government payments such as unemployment compensation on 1099-G, and other miscellaneous sources of income go on a number of other forms (1099-R, 1099-C, etc.).

-If a company or client makes over $600 in payments to an independent contractor, they are obligated to send you a 1099 before January 31st (it was Feb.
-1st in 2021 due to Jan.
-1 falling on a weekend).
-And even if someone messes up and you don’t get a 1099 form sent to you, you still required to report that income before the due date.
+If a company or client makes over $600 in payments to an independent contractor, they must send you a 1099 before January 31 (it was February 1 in 2024 due to January 1 falling on a weekend).
+Even if you don’t receive a 1099 form, you are required to report that income before the due date.

 You must report income on your tax return if it is less than $600, but the payer is not required to send you an IRS Form 1099-MISC or 1099-NEC.